-We are devoted to showcasing the art of making short films--and have been selecting and presenting the best to our community for 67 years!
+We are devoted to showcasing the art of making short films--and have been selecting and presenting the best to our community for 69 years!
 Audience members love our festival because they know they'll enjoy a variety of shorts that they won't see anywhere else: dramas, comedies, documentaries, animation.
-And filmmakers love attending because of the unique festival experience we offer: informative and enjoyable tours and activities, homestays, meals, local transportation, and lots of opportunities to network with other filmmakers from across the US and around the world.
+And filmmakers love attending because of the unique festival experience we offer: informative and unique tours and activities, homestays, meals, local transportation, and lots of opportunities to network with other filmmakers from across the US and around the world.
 Just read their reviews on this site and you'll be convinced that this festival is one you want at the top of your list.

 While the Rochester International Film Festival does not offer cash prizes, it delivers hospitality and recognition galore!
 To start with, every filmmaker who submits to our festival receives a detailed critique letter summarizing the impressions and suggestions of our preliminary screening committee.
-Filmmakers have consistently told us how much they value and appreciate this feedback.
+Filmmakers have consistently told us how much they value and appreciate this thoughtful feedback.

 We issue Certificates of Merit to films not screened but of notable technical or thematic quality, and we list Honorable Mentions in the program book and on our website.